AlienWolfX/ZLT-S12-PRO/README.md

 # ZLT-S12-PRO

-A repository containing research and tools for the TOZED S12 PRO router (Philippines version).
+A repository containing information and tools for the TOZED S12 PRO router.

 > [!NOTE]
 > While testing has been conducted on Philippine devices, these methods should theoretically work on all regional variants.

 ## Introduction

-The ZLT S12 Pro is a CAT6 LTE router manufactured by SZTOZED, running on a customized OpenWRT build.
+ZLT S12 is a high-performance wireless communication product developedby Guangzhou Tozed Kangwei Intelligent Technology Co., Ltd based on 4G network requirements.
+It is mainly used for data transmission services,equipment monitoring, wireless routing and other functions.
+ZLT S12 adopts high-performance processor, which can process protocol and large amount of data at high speed.
+It can be used with a variety of 4G CAT4 module, providing 802.11b/g/n Wi-Fi access.
+It also features a modified build of OpenWRT.

 ### User Access Levels

-The device implements three distinct user types:
+The device implements different user types for each country, with varying levels of access and functionality:

+#### Philippines Version

 1. **Web User**
-   - Basic access level with limited system functionality
+   - Basic access level with limited system functionality.

 2. **General User (tech)**
-   - Standard web interface plus additional settings tools
+   - Standard web interface with additional settings tools.
-   - Enhanced configuration options
+   - Enhanced configuration options for advanced users.

 3. **Senior User (superadmin)**
-   - Full system access
+   - Full system access, including device unlocking capabilities.
-   - Device unlocking capabilities
-   - Access to critical system functions
+   - Access to critical system functions for complete control.

+#### Sri Lanka Version

+1. **Web User**
+   - Basic access level with limited system functionality.

+2. **Operator**
+   - Full system access, enabling advanced configuration and management.

+>[!NOTE]
+> Even with superadmin or operator account passwords, the settings displayed are still limited by the value of `TZ_WEB_OPERATOR_SHOW_HIDE_PREF`

 ### Configuration System